GarmanGroup/RABDAM/README.md

 ___

 #### Data requirements
-RABDAM can be run on any standard format PDB or mmCif file of a single model of your MX structure of interest (specifically, it requires the CRYST1 and, if present, the SSBOND lines from the header information, as well as the ATOM / HETATM records).
+RABDAM can be run on any standard format PDB or mmCIF file of a single model of your MX structure of interest (specifically, it requires the CRYST1 and, if present, the SSBOND lines from the header information, as well as the ATOM / HETATM records).
 Note however that because *B*<sub>Damage</sub> is a per-atom metric, it should only be calculated for structures for which *B*-factor values have been refined per-atom.
 Furthermore, owing to the correlation between *B*-factor and occupancy values, the only non-ligand atoms subject to occupancy refinement should be those in alternate conformers (whose occupancy should sum to 1).

 ____